Travelling and paying with your Debit Card or OV-pas

 Paying an outstanding amount for an OV-pas

-To lift the block on your OV-pas, you can pay the outstanding amount in the OVpay app.
-EMS will then make a payment request to your Bank.
-If the payment is successful, you will be able to travel using your OV-pas around 15 minutes later.
-Please note that the OV-pas should have the minimum required balance on it to enable travel.
+You can lift the block on your OV-pas by paying the outstanding amount in the OVpay app.
+Fiserv will then make a payment request to your Bank.
+If the payment is successful, you will be able to travel using your OV-pas after about 15 minutes.
+If you purchased your OV-pas from a retailer, you can also top up your balance by visiting one of the supported national retailers.
+Please remember that the balance on your OV-pas needs to be equal to or higher than the minimum balance required for travel with the Carrier in question.

 Travel block

-We understand completely that you may have questions about matters such as a journey, costs that have been charged, or a missed check-in or check-out.
+We understand that you may have questions about matters such as a journey, costs that have been charged, or a missed check-in or check-out.
 You may also want to view your recent travel history.
-You can check by requesting your travel history via the OVpay website, OVpay app and OVpay Customer Service.
-(The OVpay app has its own privacy statement; you can find it in the OVpay app or OVpay website under 'Privacy').
-You can also link your Debit Card to your MijnNS account in order to receive service and information for journeys made on NS.
-Please contact NS Customer Service for any questions you may have about NS services.
+You can review your travel history in the following ways (The OVpay app has its own privacy statement; you can find it in the OVpay app or OVpay website under 'Privacy'):

-In order for us to be able to help you, you will need the Payment Reference Number for the Debit Card and the amount debited from your account.
-We do not know your Debit Card number and we cannot search for your IBAN either.
-If you use an OV-pas, then you will need the OV-pas card number and verification code.
-These are stated on your OV-pas.
+In order to help you, we will need the Payment Reference Number for the Debit Card and the amount debited from your account.
+We do not know your Card number and we cannot search for your IBAN either.
+If you use an OV-pas, you will need the card number and verification code found on the OV-pas.

 App and website

-You can link one or more of your Debit Cards and/or OV-passes to the OVpay App, which you can download from the app stores.
-There are a few different ways to do this.
-First, create an account and password in the App.
-You can then link the Debit Card to the app using a Payment Reference Number and the associated amount in the app, but only up to 31 days after you travelled and made a payment.
-You can link the OV-pas by using the OV-pas card number and verification code.
+- In the NS app and OVpay app, you can link your Debit Card using a Payment Reference Number and the corresponding amount in the app, but only up to 31 days after you have travelled and made a payment.
+To link your OV-pas, you need the OV-pas card number and verification code.

-If your trip with NS was delayed and you used your Debit Card, and if you are eligible for compensation based on the ‘Delay Refund' scheme, you can request a refund by submitting the online form on ns.nl, specifying your payment reference number and the corresponding debited amount.
+If your trip with NS was delayed, you used your OV-pas, and you are eligible for compensation based on the ‘Delay Refund' scheme, you can submit a refund request using the web form on ns.nl.
+Please remember to include the payment reference number and amount (Debit Card) or the required OV-pas details (OV-pas).

 Customer Service

-Everyone using public transportation is required to have a valid Ticket.
-If you check in with your Debit Card or OV-pas, your Ticket will be linked to that Debit Card or OV-pas through a digital record by Translink.
-NS employees regularly perform ticket inspections in trains and at stops and stations.
-In the process, they may also check whether you are travelling with a valid discount product or discount profile.
-If an NS employee comes to check your Ticket, you must hold your Debit Card or OV-pas against the card reader.
+Everyone using public transport is required to have a valid Ticket.
+If you check in with your Card, your Ticket will be linked to that Card through a digital record by Translink.
+NS employees regularly perform Ticket inspections in trains and at stations.
+In the process, they may also check whether you are travelling with a valid Personalised Product or Discount Profile.
+If an NS employee comes to check your Ticket, you must tap your Card on the handheld card reader.

 In order for NS employees to be able to serve/help you, they will explicitly ask for your approval.
-The NS employee can then view the last 10 actions performed with your Debit Card or OV-pas on their device (up to a maximum of 62 days ago).
-This data is displayed on the device for a maximum of five minutes and disappears the moment another Debit Card or OV-pas is held up to the card reader.
+The NS employee can then view the last 10 actions performed with your Card on their device (up to a maximum of 62 days ago).
+This data is displayed on the device for a maximum of five minutes and disappears the moment another Card is held up to the card reader.

-The NS employee will be able to see whether you are using a discount product.
+The NS employee will be able to see whether you are using a Personalised Product or Discount Profile.
 This product or profile will only be displayed if it applies to your current trip.
 In all other cases, the NS employee will not be able to see this data.

 Basis for Processing

-If you check in and out using the Debit Card or OV-pas with NS, the basis for Processing Personal Data is performance of a contract.
-This concerns the transport agreement to which the AVR-NS applies and the 'OVpay Terms and Conditions for Checking in/out with your Debit Card and Credit Card' or the 'OVpay Terms and Conditions for Checking in/out with your Debit Card and Credit Card', depending on the means of payment you use for your trip.
+NS uses Card check-ins and check-outs to charge fares for its services.
+The basis for Processing Personal Data is performance of a contract.
+This concerns the transport agreement to which the AVR-NS applies and the 'OVpay Terms and Conditions for Checking in/out with your Debit Card and Credit Card' or the 'OVPas Terms & Conditions', depending on what means of payment you use.
+Additional terms and conditions apply if you use a product or profile.

-For setting up notifications in the OVpay app for checking in and out, the basis for processing is your consent.
+For enabling check-in and check-out notifications, as well as outstanding amount notifications in the NS App and OVpay app the basis for processing is your consent.

 Automated decision-making